 Cream cheese is definitely OK for people with diabetes but there’s some caveats.
 You should leave bread and processed grains away because those can lead to blood sugar spikes.
 And you should keep your portions reasonable because the high fat content of cream cheese means it packs a lot of calories.

-Still, cream cheeses makes a great low carb snack or even a meal replacement.
+Still, cream cheeses can be a meal replacement or even a diabetic snack before bed.
 You can make cream cheese healthy at home with just a few simple ingredients.
 And the cream cheese ideas we shared above shows how easy it is to add more variety and flavor to your cream cheese.

 Subscribe to get our latest straight in your inbox!